 Weakness & tiredness in palliative care

-It's quite common for people who have palliative care needs to feel weak and tired.
+It is quite common for people who have palliative care needs to feel weak and tired.

 This can affect you in several ways.
 You might have low energy or poor concentration and motivation.
-You might feel emotionally low and your weakness may mean you have less independence.
+You might feel emotionally low, and your weakness may mean you have less independence.

 Several things could be causing your weakness and tiredness.
 These include: